Mini-class

 • We explicitly separated two TV distances:

-• Constraint 1: reference vs. target, $\alpha_0$, corresponding to the KL / clip / trust-region style constraints in PPO / GRPO / GSPO.
+• reference vs. target, $\alpha_0$, corresponding to the KL / clip / trust-region style controls in PPO / GRPO / GSPO;

-• Constraint 2: behavior vs. reference, $\alpha_1$, capturing real-world factors like asynchronous frameworks, training–inference mismatch, MoE routing volatility, kernel-level nondeterminism, etc.
+• behavior vs. reference, $\alpha_1$, capturing real-world factors like asynchronous frameworks, training-inference mismatch, MoE routing volatility, kernel-level nondeterminism, etc.

 • Decoupled PPO / AReaL can be viewed as formally acknowledging the existence of three policies and explicitly decoupling the behavior distribution from the reference policy in the objective.

-• TIS, IcePop, MIS, and WTRS can be seen as different ways of implementing Constraint 2 using importance sampling truncation / masking:
+• TIS, IcePop, MIS, and WTRS can be seen as different ways of managing the training-time consequences of behavior-reference mismatch:

 • TIS: token-level truncation of IS weights to soften the influence of extreme samples.